security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 `Informal` relationships occur where no legal or formal relationship exists, but there is a relationship where parent organization could exert some form of influence on the organization.

-> Example: Lagos state in Nigeria has a `security council` which is a meeting of the governor, and the top commanders of police and military units in the state.
+> Example: Lagos state in Nigeria has a security council.
+This is a meeting of the governor, and the top commanders of police and military units in the state.
 The security council should be considered its own organization.
-The governor has no legal authority to command the military or police forces, but the security council membership establishes a relationship between the organizations and meetings often result in new approaches to security being taken, such as different deployments of police.
-An analyst could make the determination that an informal relationship exists between the security council and the police and military organizations.
+By law a governor of a state is not in the chain of command for the military or police forces, but the security council membership establishes a relationship between the organizations and meetings often result in new approaches to security being taken, such as different deployments of police.
+In this case, we could make the determination that an informal relationship exists between the security council and the police and military organizations.

 `Administrative` relationships exist where a formal, non-command relationship exists between organizations, or where an administrative description is more accurate of the relationship between two organizations.

-> For example: the `Minister of Defence` in Nigeria is by law in charge providing administrative support to the `Nigerian Army`, establishing an administrative relationship.
-The `Standards Department` of an Army Headquarters might be under the control of the Army Headquarters, meaning the Army Headquarters could appoint or fire the head of the Department.
-So technically the Department is under the “command” of the Ministry, but describing this as Administrative is more helpful, the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.
+> For example: the Minister of Defence in Nigeria is by law in charge providing administrative support to the Nigerian Army, establishing a relationship we could classify as `administrative`.
+The Standards Department of an Army Headquarters might be under the control of the Army Headquarters, meaning the Army Headquarters could appoint or fire the head of the Department.
+So technically the Department is under the “command” of the Headquarters, but describing this relationship as `administrative` is more helpful because the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.

 ## Parent relationship: Date first cited {#organization_parent_date_first_cited}